Frequently Asked Questions About St. George's

 All baptized Christians in good standing with their churches are welcome to receive communion.
 Generally, we receive the bread with our right hand stretched in front of us over our left hand, lifting the bread into our mouth.
 You may gently guide the base of the communion cup to direct it to your lips and gently push it away when you have received the wine.

 Read more about our services and the elements of our worship online here.

 What times are regular services?
 Are the services different?

-Please visit our Service Schedule page to view the list and a short overview of our worship services.
+Please visit our Worship Service page to view the list and a short overview of our worship services.
 We offer daily Eucharist, morning and evening Healing Services, traditional Sunday worship services and a less formal Sunday service called The Table.
 You are also invited to join us periodically for a service of Compline or Evensong.
 (Please call the office for the schedule.)

-What is worship at The Table like?
+How is worship at The Table different from the Nave?

 - We follow the classic Anglican order of worship – a call to worship, songs of praise, Scripture readings and a message, a time of prayer and confession, and the celebration of the Eucharist around a common table.

 - We enter into God's presence and worship God through a variety of musical styles, including familiar hymns and modern worship songs.